Robson-Python/Academic-Performance/README.md

 I also did an Artificial Intelligence project with the variation of new students' grades based on the analysis of the previous project that can be seen in the file alunos_ia.ipynb.

+Data Source
+This dataset was made available by Rabie El Kharoua on Kaggle and is licensed under CC BY 4.0:

+El Kharoua, R. (2024).
+Students Performance Dataset.
+Available at: Kaggle Dataset Link.

 Software and equipment used for development: Python 3.12.8 - Libraries (Pandas, Numpy, Matplotlib, Seaborn, scikit-learn)

 Operating System: Windows 11 Home Single Language.